 Orland Car Accident and Personal Injury Lawyer

 Considering average cars tip the scales at about two tons, it’s easy to see how even an accident at a low rate of speed can cause considerable damage and injuries.
-Even a relatively minor accident like a “bump” from behind can cause whiplash, nerve and soft tissue damage that require a lot of medical care and therapy to overcome.
+Even a relatively minor accident like a “bump” from behind can cause whiplash and nerve and soft tissue damage that require much medical care and therapy to overcome.
 Some types of nerve damage can leave you with permanent pain or numbness.
 And those are the “minor” accidents.
-Obviously, more serious accidents have the potential to cause much more severe injuries, including injuries that can take months or even years to heal, and some that can result in lifelong disability or even death.Getting Compensated For Your Damages
+Obviously, more severe accidents can cause more severe injuries, including injuries that can take months or even years to heal and some that can result in lifelong disability or even death.Getting Compensated for Your Damages

-- First, unless your injuries are too severe, move to an area of safety, somewhere near the accident scene but off the road and away from the flow of traffic.
+- Unless your injuries are severe, move to a safe area off the road and away from traffic.

 - Call 9-1-1 to report the accident and have emergency personnel proceed to the scene.
 Get a copy of the police report as soon as it’s available (typically within a few days).